During your child's hospital stay, we will do everything possible to make you and your child feel included, safe and comfortable.

 In this section you'll find important information and helpful checklists about coming for a hospital stay.

-Here are some of the steps we are taking to protect everyone from COVID-19:
+Here are some of the steps we are taking to protect everyone from respiratory illnesses:

 • We have limited the number of visitors entering our buildings.